telerik/maui-docs/knowledge-base/numericinput-overriding-winui-minwidth.md

         }
     ```

-3. **Access the native Entry element**:  To access platform-specific implementation, use conditional compilation #ifdef for WINDOWS, and define the `Handler.PlatformView` as the abstract `RadMauiEntry` type.
+3. Access the native Entry element&mdash;To access platform-specific implementation, use conditional compilation `#ifdef` for WINDOWS, and define the `Handler.PlatformView` as the abstract `RadMauiEntry` type.

     ```csharp
         private void OnNumericInputLoaded(object sender, EventArgs e)